-- 6.1 UCEM bursaries are awarded as reductions to tuition fees, not as monetary awards. - 6.2 Bursary awards are granted for the duration of a student's programme, unless otherwise stated at the point of award.
-Once granted, UCEM cannot withdraw a bursary unless a student withdraws from their programme, or their programme registration is terminated by UCEM under the UCEM Terms and Conditions of Contract (opens new window) or UCEM Academic and Programme Regulations (opens new window). - 6.3 If a student transfers to an alternative UCEM programme at the same level (following discontinuation of their original programme or otherwise) the bursary award will transfer to the alternative programme.
+- 6.1 UCEM bursaries are awarded as reductions to tuition fees, not as monetary awards. - Bursary awards are granted for the duration of a student's programme, unless otherwise stated at the point of award.
+Once granted, UCEM cannot withdraw a bursary unless a student withdraws from their programme, or their programme registration is terminated by UCEM under the UCEM Academic and Programme Regulations (opens new window). - 6.3 If a student transfers to an alternative UCEM programme at the same level (following discontinuation of their original programme or otherwise) the bursary award will transfer to the alternative programme.
 Where satisfactory alternative programme arrangements cannot be made by UCEM, the value of tuition fees paid by You after bursary will be eligible for refund as set out in Section 4, in addition to any compensation that may be payable.